Verifiable End-to-End Delegated Variational Quantum Algorithms: Simulations

 It is important to emphasize that our protocol does not depend on the aforementioned attack model.
 The latter has been designed to illustrate the performance of the proposed work.
 As reported in the previous section, Protocol \ref{prot:VDvqa} is general and robust, providing tools to adjust the number of traps to ensure convergence, independent of the attack model.

 To complement the numerical analysis, we provide simulations of Protocol \ref{prot:VDgrad} tackling a 2-qubit TFIM.
 In particular, we make use of Veriphix \cite{Abdul_Sater_Veriphix}, a library for verifiable blind quantum computing based on the MBQC programming framework Graphix \cite{sunami_graphix_2022}.
-In Fig. \ref{fig:step_figure} we show how the number of test rounds $t$ can be tuned to detect highly corrupted steps depending on $e_{th}$, the threshold value required by Protocol \ref{prot:VDvqa} to ensure convergence.
+In Fig. \ref{fig:step_figure} we show how the number of test rounds $t$ can be tuned to detect highly corrupted steps depending on $\varepsilon_{th}$, the threshold value required by Protocol \ref{prot:VDvqa} to ensure convergence.
+The Python code used to reproduce the simulations is openly available at \cite{githubcode}.